QuickBooks Unable To Display Accountant’s Changes

 While the process of import and export of changes through Accountant’s Copy file is going on, the user might face the error stating –

 “QuickBooks is unable to display the accountant’s changes, please contact Intuit technical support for more help”

-In case the changes are being exported from remote locale, then it is recommended to first copy the changes locally and then move forward with export process.
+In case the changes are being exported from the remote locale, then it is recommended to first copy the changes locally and then move forward with the export process.

 Causes of Unable to Display Accountant’s Changes in QuickBooks

 QuickBooks is one of the most customizable and adapting software that accords numerous advantages including hassle-free sharing of company file between the Accountant and their respective client.
 However, there are times when the user is faced with issues displayed as below:

 - Problem is faced while exporting files to the Accountant.